j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 - Install Docker and required packages
 - Generate TLS certificates for the MQTT server
+- Generate a secure API key for protected endpoints
 - Set up Docker containers for all services
 - Start all services and run tests
 - Create a certificate package for clients